Acornsgrow/optional_logger/README.md

 authors to optionally receive a application managed Logger instance via dependency injection and handles the optionality of the logger.
 This frees the gem authors up from having to worry about checking for the existence of the logger each time they want to log something.
-It also limits the access to the logger to non-management methods so that the gem authors don't accidentally alter the configuraiton of an application logger.
+It also protects you from accidentally altering the applications logger.

 ## Installation